Kevin81000/React-Project-3/README.md

 # Personal Notes App
-A full-stack application for managing personal notes and categories, with a React frontend and Node.js/Express backend.
+A full-stack application for managing personal notes and categories, with a React frontend and Node.js/Express .

 ## Structure
 - `frontend/`: React application
-- `backend/`: Node.js/Express API
+- `/`: Node.js/Express API

-See `frontend/README.md` for more details.